gigatechcsm/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/03_API_Broken_Function_Level_Authorization.md

 Try to access or perform sensitive operations exposed in API endpoints that should be restricted based on user roles.

-Log in as a lower-privilege user (e.g., a regular user or guest) and send requests to endpoints that perform sensitive actions reserved for higher-privilege roles (e.g., admin actions).
+Log in as a lower-privilege user (e.g., guest or regular user) and send requests to endpoints that perform sensitive actions reserved for higher-privilege roles (e.g., admin).

-Example:
-As a **regular user**, send a request to the following admin endpoint:
+Example: as a **regular user**, send a request to the following administrative endpoint to delete a random user:

     POST /api/admin/deleteUser
     Authorization: Bearer <regular_user_token>